EuropeanTestingConference/europeantestingconference/pages/2018/location/index.md

 [Amsterdam Arena, ArenA Boulevard 1, 1101 Amsterdam](https://goo.gl/maps/eMMM8KoGda82)

 ## Hotels & How to get to the venue
 There are a couple of Hotels near the Amsterdam Arena.
-We will integrate the Preferred Hotels service for the recommended hotels on the web page.
-Our speakers will stay at the Hampton by Hilton - just in case you want to try to catch them in the hotel bar to join some testing discussions.
+We work together with Preferred Hotel Reservation to make our proposed locations available to you.

+<a href="https://www.preferredreservations.nl/european-testing-conference"><b>Book hotel through this link to get Conference Prices on selected hotels </b></a>

 ### Via Airplane
 Amsterdam Airport Schiphol (AMS) is the closest international airport nearby.